That-Guy-Jack/WebDev/README.md

 # WebDev
-Jacks WebDev Project For IT BTEC at ASFC
+Jacks WebDev Project For IT BTEC

 Currently hosted at https://hotbeans.net